Giant portraits to challenge negative image of young men in Ireland

 Jordan photographed standing in front of a mural of himself by Joe Caslin on the gable wall of a house in Grand Canal Dock.
 Photograph: Brenda Fitzsimons

 Mural artist Joe Caslin.
 Photograph: Brenda Fitzsimons

 A group of hooded young men staring down from a wall tends to make passersby feel uneasy, suspicious of intimidation or potential aggression.
 But an art teacher in Tullamore, Co Offaly is trying to change such perceptions and make people think more reflectively about young men in Ireland today.

-is a project by art teacher and illustrator Joe Caslin in conjunction with local youngsters, and this year they are erecting huge portraits of young men across Ireland.
+Our Nation’s Sons is a project by art teacher and illustrator Joe Caslin in conjunction with local youngsters, and this year they are erecting huge portraits of young men across Ireland.
 The impetus for the project is twofold, he explains.

 At the coalface

 “Being a teacher, you see these kids day in, day out.
 So you’re at the coalface really.
 You see them walk through your door into the classroom, and for a lot of them it’s not really a great place to be the last five or six years.

 “Unemployment is massive, and emigration is massive.
 We did a survey in the school where six in 10 pupils knew someone unemployed in their family, so that’s brothers and sisters and parents.”